How Do I

 Use a locker in the Du Bois Library

 Keys for the library's 3 day (72 hour) lockers located in the Du Bois Library may be checked out at the Circulation/Reserves service desk on the lower level of Du Bois.
-Any lockers for which the key is not returned to the Circualtion/Reserves desk when due will be emptied after 24 hours and the locker contents will be stored in the Library Business Office for 30 days, with the exception of library books which will be returned to Circulation.
-The individual who checked out the key will be charged a $75 replacement fee.
+Any locker whose key is not returned to the Circualtion/Reserves desk within 1 day of the due date will be emptied and the locker contents will be stored in the Library Business Office for 30 days, with the exception of library books which will be returned to Circulation.
+Unreturend keys will be billed to the patron as follows: a $50 Replacement charge, plus a $15 Processing fee plus a non-refundable $10 Billing fee.
 See the Library Locker Policy for more information about locker use.

 Report an emergency, safety problem or problem with another user in the Library